 WTAP bids cannot exceed $2,000 per acre-foot of the Historic Consumptive Water Use as calculated over the last ten years of actual annual water use of the water right(s) proposed for acceptance.
 Applications to accept partial water rights can also be considered.
 The award of WTAP grants for water right retirements is based on a competitive bidding process.

 Applications which propose a financial contribution from a local entity may increase the priority of an application.

 Water Right Transition Assistance Program Enrollment

 The fall application period runs October 1 - November 15 annually.
-If funds are available after the fall enrollment, there will be a spring application period, February 15 - March 31.
+If sufficient funds are available after the fall enrollment, there may be a spring application period, February 15 - March 31.
 Below are the Water Right Transition Assistance Program applications and water right forms.